 COLA: 2.0% per year commencing 3 years after retirement benefits begin.
-Members hired on or after July 15, 2009 are not eligible for the COLA.
+Members hired on or

 The designated beneficiary of a plan member with less than 5 years of Credited Service will receive a refund of the member's accumulated contributions.